Impyaephyo/terraform_basics/README.md

 This is the note for this repository.

-Why do we need to use terraform?
+"Why do we need to use IaaC tools?

 In the Traditional IT Infrastructure